tcouch/rsd-talks/rsd/training.md

 ![Jupyter](assets/logos/jupyter.png)

-Logos are used here to represent the *kind* of thing I'm talking about, not at all exhaustive of all the cool things you need to know.
+Logos are used here to represent the *kind* of thing I'm talking about, not at all exhaustive of all the cool things you need to know

 ## Computational collaboration methods